acl-org/emnlp-2022/_posts/2022-10-04-EMNLP-2022-Abu-Dhabi-LGBTQ+-Visitor-Considerations.md

   - [https://www.cnbc.com/2022/09/07/saudi-arabia-and-gulf-neighbors-threaten-netflix-over-content-that-violates-islamic-values.html](https://www.cnbc.com/2022/09/07/saudi-arabia-and-gulf-neighbors-threaten-netflix-over-content-that-violates-islamic-values.html)
   - [https://www.khaleejtimes.com/education/uae-ministry-adopts-code-of-conduct-for-education-sector](https://www.khaleejtimes.com/education/uae-ministry-adopts-code-of-conduct-for-education-sector)

-Conferences and other international events like EMNLP actively participate in this change - through a combination of expressed reservations (thanks to all those who tweeted their concerns!) as well as posing as role models or successful LGBTQ people to new communities (advanced thanks to all those who will join us in Abu Dhabi in person or virtually).
+Conferences and other international events like EMNLP actively participate in this change - through a combination of expressed reservations (thanks to all those who tweeted their concerns!) as well as presenting role models of successful LGBTQ people to new communities (advanced thanks to all those who will join us in Abu Dhabi in person or virtually).